 - Improve cross-ventilation: The best way to air out a home is with cross-ventilation.
 If possible, place box fans or window fans in one or more windows so they blow out.
 Then, open doors or windows on the opposite side of the house or in other rooms to let in fresh air, replacing the stale indoor air.

-- Invest in an air purifier: If you have an air purifier, this is a great way to decrease a smoke smell.
+- Invest in an air purifier: If you have an air purifier, this is a great way to help defeat a smoke smell.
 It takes time for the air to become clean, so it's best to keep the purifier in the room you use the most.
 During the day, that might be the kitchen or home office.
 At night, the bedroom.
 Purifying the air is essential for any family member who is allergic to cigarette smoke.

 - Repaint the walls: If you can still smell smoke over time, consider repainting the walls and ceilings.
 Talk to your local paint store about your problem.
 They can sell you a sealant that should be applied to the walls and ceilings first before repainting.
 This will seal off the smell and prevent it from seeping through your new paint job.